albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 Will use the decorator pattern, not because it uses less code, but because it is easier to follow and understand.

+Our decorator will start by reading the current number of offices in the database and then it will decrement this count when offices are deleted.
+In our implementations, offices can be updated (which does not change the number of offices) and deleted.
+The latter changes the number of offices.
+Our decorator needs to decrement the office count once an office is deleted.

 1. Create a test

    Create file `src/test/java/demo/boot/OfficeCountMetricDecoratorTest.java`